OfficeDev/outlook-dev-docs/docs/actionable-messages/adaptive-card.md

 ![The Action.Http example card](images/adaptive-action-http.png)

+#### Implementing the Web API

+The URL specified in the `url` property must conform to the following requirements.

+- The endpoint must accept POST requests.
+- The endpoint should accept the contents of the `body` property.
+- The endpoint should use the JWT sent in the `Authorization` header to [verify that requests come from Microsoft](security-requirements.md#verifying-that-requests-come-from-microsoft).

 #### Input value substitution

 Adaptive Cards may contain inputs, and it may be necessary to pass the values of these inputs to the target endpoint via an `Action.Http` action.
 This is done using input value substitution.
 Consider the following example: